DJBrohawk/GT7-Randomizer/bin/Release/net5.0-windows/ReadMe.txt

 I have it currently set to where the most recent 5 cars and tracks chosen will not be repeated.
 I did not apply this restriction to the categories.

 In the future, I might add a checkbox or variable to change this! :)

+4) Generate a random car for everyone in your race based on a PP value and PP value variation, like the Shuffle Races from GT5!

 ---GENERATING A RANDOM TRACK---(trk)